Datagirlcmr/RPG-Game/README.md

 # Phaser 3 Game: PocoPoco

-PocoPoco is an HTML5 plarform game where you collect coins and dodge fires  while jumping from one platform to another.
+PocoPoco is an HTML5 plartform game where you collect coins and dodge fires  while jumping from one platform to another.
 Built with Phaser 3.

 A Phaser 3 project with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/)
 that includes hot-reloading for development and production-ready builds.